Effective Graph-Neural-Network based Models for Discovering Structural Hole Spanners in Large-Scale and Diverse Networks

 \subsection{Parameter Sensitivity}

-We perform experiments on the real and synthetic networks to determine the impact of parameters on the accuracy of GraphSHS.
-Particularly, we study the sensitivity of the number of layers (depth) and embedding dimensions for GraphSHS.
-We vary the number of layers and embedding dimension among \{1, 2, 3, 4, 5, 6\} and \{16, 32, 64, 128, 256\}, respectively.
-Figures \ref{fig:real} and \ref{fig:syn} show the parameter sensitivity of GraphSHS on real-world and synthetic datasets, respectively.
-The results illustrate that the accuracy is relatively low for fewer aggregation layers (depth), as shown in Figures \ref{fig:real}(a) and \ref{fig:syn}(a).
+We perform experiments on the real and synthetic networks to determine the impact of parameters on the accuracy of both the proposed models, GraphSHS and Meta-GraphSHS.
+Particularly, we study the sensitivity of the number of layers (depth) and embedding dimensions for the models.
+We vary the number of layers and embedding dimension among \{1, 2, 3, 4, 5, 6\} and \{16, 32, 64, 128, 256\}, respectively. \xref{fig:real,fig:syn} show the parameter sensitivity of GraphSHS on real-world and synthetic datasets, respectively.
+The results illustrate that the accuracy is relatively low for fewer aggregation layers (depth), as shown in \xref[env={Figs.}]{fig:real}(a) and \nxref{fig:syn}(a).
 The reason for low accuracy is insufficient aggregated information due to the limited reachability of the nodes.
-Our results show that firstly the SHSs identification accuracy increases with the increase in the number of layers (model depth); however, if we increase the depth of the model over four layers, the accuracy starts decreasing.
-The reason for this is the over-smoothing problem \cite{li2018deeper, yang2020toward, pasa2021multiresolution}.
-Besides, results from Figures \ref{fig:real}(b) and \ref{fig:syn}(b) show that for higher embedding dimensions, GraphSHS performs better as higher embedding dimensions provide the GraphSHS with more ability to represent the network.
+Our results show that initially, the SHSs identification accuracy increases with the increase in the number of layers (model depth); however, if we increase the depth of the model over four layers, the accuracy starts decreasing.
+The reason for this is the over-smoothing problem~\citep{li2018deeper,yang2020toward,pasa2021multiresolution}.
+Besides, results from \xref[env={Figs.}]{fig:real}(b) and \nxref{fig:syn}(b) show that for higher embedding dimensions, GraphSHS performs better as higher embedding dimensions provide the GraphSHS with more ability to represent the network.